tienlonghungson/ChessEngine/README.md

 This is just the demo engine.

 TO-DO :
-- Redesign - Separate engine and GUI
-- En Passant
+- Add ML, DL, Heuristic model
 - Speed-up Engine
 - Allow removed for human player
-- Restarts when game ends
+- Restarts when game ends, redesign to separate engine and GUI
-- Maybe add a Reinforcement Learning model

 Requirement :
 - JDK, JAVA SE 11++